Care for your community

 BC Safety Authority

 We are very fortunate to have such a dedicated professional leading our training and fire prevention teams.
 His work developing our training program has been recognized by the Fire Commissioner of BC as a model for fire departments across the Province.
 His passion for fire prevention serves us all.
-Most importantly that work ultimately keeps us and our volunteers as safe.
+Most importantly that work ultimately keeps us and our volunteers safe.
 Training is the key to keeping our volunteers safe in their efforts to protect our safety, homes and property.

 Congratulations from all the gang at PIFR!